clinics

 Who will do my procedure?

 A doctor who has completed special training in this procedure will do your CVS.
-A nurse and a sonographer (ultrasound technician) will be assisting.
+A nurse and a sonographer (ultrasound technologist) will be assisting.

 Who should come with me?